fabalca/gh-fabian-web-designer/index.md

 My name is Fabian Alcantara, and I am excited to write to you regarding the opportunity to work at GitHub as a Web Designer.
 I believe that with my passion in design, and the pursuit of always improving my craft as a designer, I can be a great fit for the team!

 In 2009, I joined Florida International University as an Interaction Designer.
-I came onboard to help build a web team to focus on students' needs, provide art/creative direction, and spearhead User Experience (UX) Design to stakeholders and leadership.
-By showcasing UX concepts in the web design projects we did we were able to prove to the university that approaching design in this manner is key.
-The result has changed the university’s focus towards satisfying students’ needs, than just stakeholders needs.
-In fact, it has also exceeded stakeholders’ expectations with better engagement from their audience, students.
+I came onboard to help build a web team to focus on students' needs, provide art/creative direction, and spearhead user experience (UX) design to stakeholders and leadership.
+By showcasing UX concepts in the web work we did we were able to prove to the university that approaching design in this manner is key to meeting users' goals.
+The results have also exceeded stakeholders’ expectations with better engagement from their audience, students.

 During my time at FIU, I learned to be a leader while empowering my team, and connecting with people from higher executive levels.
 I have also been able to help elevate FIU’s digital brand across mobile, tablets, and desktop platforms by at least 140% in the amount of use in each of FIU’s most strategic websites and web applications.
-As a result, FIU’s primary audience, students, are more confident and less stressed when using a FIU website.

 In summary, I would love the opportunity to bring my knowledge of, and passion for making designs successful to GitHub.
 I hope to join your team so that I can inspire, engage, and excite people through great designs.